-CSO payments will be made by Council for services supplied for less than full cost price in accordance with Council pricing, Council policy or Council operations.
+CSO payments will be made by Council for services supplied for less than full cost price in accordance with Council pricing, policy or operations.
 A summary of the CSOs will be provided in Council's annual report in accordance with Section 35 of the Regulation.
 CSOs may include (but are not limited to):

-- concessions to services provided under the former home assist secure program; - provision of on-demand bulky household item collection service; - concessions, remissions or rebates for specific persons stated in a policy; - any non-commercially driven concession or remission provided by resolution of Council: - community services such as Clean Up Australia Day; - special audits and assessments outside commercial requirements; - waiver of disposal fees for charities, schools, clubs, and non-profit organisations that meet the conditions of Corporate Policy POL-0057 Exemption of waste disposal fees and charges at Council waste handling facilities for community service organisations; - waiver of fees for disposal of asbestos, construction and demolition waste from the Bay Islands to Birkdale waste transfer station; and - emergency disposal of debris from major catastrophes, e.g. storms/floods.
+- concessions to services provided under the former home assist secure program - provision of on-demand bulky household item collection service - concessions, remissions or rebates for specific persons stated in a policy - any non-commercially driven concession or remission provided by resolution of Council - community services such as Clean Up Australia Day - special audits and assessments outside commercial requirements - waiver of disposal fees for charities, schools, clubs, and non-profit organisations that meet the conditions of Corporate Policy WST-003-P Waste Management and Resource Recovery Policy and the Exemption of Waste Disposal Fees at Council Waste Transfer Stations Guideline - waiver of fees for disposal of asbestos, construction and demolition waste from the Bay Islands to Birkdale waste transfer station emergency disposal of debris from major catastrophes, e.g. storms/floods.

-Current CSOs for Council 2019-2020 are:
+CSOs for Council 2020-2021 are:

-Job Name Description of the nature of the CSO Budget Year 2019-20 \$000 Clean Up Australia Day Acceptance of Clean Up Australia Day waste at transfer stations, provision of bulk waste bins and waste disposal for clean-up sites.
-1.5 Waste Disposal from Community Groups and Islands Disposal of commercial and industrial, and construction and demolition waste originating from islands and not accepted at island waste transfer stations; and waiving of disposal fees for community groups and not for profit organisations via Policy POL-0057.
-42 In-Home Waste, Recycling and Green Waste Collection Service In-Home wheelie bin collection services to residents who are unable to place their bin at the kerb for collection due to ill health, physical or mental capacity.
-75 Bulky Item Collection Service (Elderly & Disabled) Removal and disposal of bulky items and green waste to eligible elderly and disabled clients.
-70 188.5
+Job Name Description of the nature of the CSO Budget Year 2020-21 \$000 Clean Up Australia Day Acceptance of Clean Up Australia Day waste at transfer stations, provision of bulk waste bins and waste disposal for clean-up sites.
+2 Waste Disposal from Community Groups and Islands Disposal of commercial and industrial, and construction and demolition waste originating from islands and not accepted at island waste transfer stations; and waiving of disposal fees for community groups and not for profit organisations via Policy WST-003-P. 51 In-Home Waste, Recycling and Green Waste Collection Service In-Home wheelie bin collection services to residents who are unable to place their bin at the kerb for collection due to ill health, physical or mental capacity.
+81 Bulky Item Collection Service (Elderly & Disabled) Removal and disposal of bulky items and green waste to eligible elderly and disabled clients.
+25 159